OZTaekOppa/FastaHandler/README.md

 python concatenate.py --input-seq test_dna1.fasta test_dna2.fasta test_dna3.fasta --out output_concat.fasta --t 1 --mem 2
 ```
 + To maximise this module, the multiple input fasta files must have the same prefix IDs and headers along with a single-line fasta before concatenating.
-+ If not, please use renameid and multi2singleline modules before using concatenate module.
++ While the embedded pipeline will automatically convert multiline fasta files into a single-line fasta, to make sure please use renameid and multi2singleline modules before using concatenate module.

 - Parameter explanation
 	1. python 3: Call python 3